THE SHOULDER GIRDLE

 The patient underwent a multimodal treatment protocol including soft tissue therapy, phonophoresis, diversified manipulation; and rotator cuff and shoulder girdle muscle exercises.
 Outcomes included pain measurement; range of motion of the shoulder, and return to normal daily, work, and sporting activities.
 At the end of the treatment protocol the patient was symptom free with all outcome measures normal.
 The patient was followed up at 4 and 12 weeks and continued to be symptom free with full range of motion and complete return to normal daily and pre-treatment activities.

-[Red Diagonal Ball] Identifying and Managing Shoulder Pain in Competitive Swimmers
+Identifying and Managing Shoulder Pain

-Physician and Sportsmedicine 2005 (Sep); 33 (9)
+Physician And Sportsmedicine 2005 (Sep); 33 (9) ~ FULL TEXT

 Shoulder pain resulting from glenohumeral instability is common among competitive swimmers.
 The biomechanics inherent to swimming promote muscular imbalances that stress the capsuloligamentous structures and contribute to shoulder instability.
 Most swimmers respond favorably to conservative treatment of rest and rehabilitation, while a small percentage may ultimately require surgical intervention.
 Swimmers who respond well to rehabilitation have a better prognosis for a successful return to swimming than those who require surgery.
 Overall, education in proper stroke and training techniques can minimize the likelihood that a competitive swimmer will experience disabling shoulder pain.